-The cartridge data recording operation may include a read check which shall identify all sectors containing media defects of .002 inches (.0508 mm) or greater.
+The cartridge data recording operation may include a read check which shall identify all sectors containing media defects of 0.0032 in.
+(0.0813 mm) or greater.
 Sectors so identified shall be excluded from use via the bad sector map.
-Based on the recording head of section 4.3.2, a media defect of .002 inches (.0508 mm) implies a zero (0) threshold referenced to the signal amplitude reference cartridge of section 3.12.
+Based on the recording head of Section 4.3.2, a media defect of 0.0032 in.
+(0.0813 mm) implies a zero (0) threshold referenced to the signal amplitude reference cartridge of Section 3.12.